 How should my child prepare for radioactive iodine therapy?

 When radioactive iodine therapy is given for thyroid cancer, proper preparation is important to ensure that the therapy has the best possible effect.
 This preparation involves two parts that increase the ability of thyroid cells to absorb radioactive iodine.

 First, your child must have high levels of thyroid-stimulating hormone (TSH>25 uIU/mL) in their blood for radioactive iodine therapy to be effective.
 High levels of TSH stimulate thyroid cells to absorb iodine.
 If your child takes thyroid hormone replacement medication (levothyroxine), they will need to stop it about two weeks before radioactive iodine therapy begins to allow the TSH level to rise.
 After two weeks without levothyroxine, some children may have mild fatigue or constipation, but most children have minimal symptoms or no symptoms at all.

 Second, your child will need to follow a low-iodine diet beginning one week in advance to make the therapy more effective.
 This means avoiding foods that contain iodine, including iodized salt, seafood, and products made with marine-based substances (such as carrageenan and alginate), most dairy products, processed meats, and red dye #3.
-Your child’s clinician will give you specific details about following a low-iodine diet, and a registered dietician (nutritionist) can assist with planning for the diet.
+Your child’s clinician will give you specific details about following a low-iodine diet, and a registered dietitian (nutritionist) can assist with planning for the diet.

 When radioactive iodine therapy is given for Graves’ disease (hyperthyroidism), no special preparation is needed.

 What happens during radioactive iodine therapy?